osamaalmughanni/Kumiko/Kumiko/docs.md

 ## 5 Connecting to Git repository (Optional)

+### 5.1 Instal Git

+Kumiko requires Git to be installed in order to interact with your repository.

+To install the latest version of Git on Windows, follow these steps:

+1. Visit the official Git website: [https://git-scm.com/downloads](https://git-scm.com/downloads).
+2. Download the installer for Windows.
+3. Run the downloaded installer.
+4. Follow the installation instructions, keeping the default settings unless you have specific preferences.
+5. Complete the installation.

+After installing Git, you can proceed with configuring Kumiko to connect to your remote Git repository.

+### 5.2 Edit the configuration file

-When synchronizing, you can also sync your content with a remote Git repository.
-In order to do that, you need first to edit Kumiko's configuration file.
+When synchronizing, your content will be pushed to the remote Git repository by default.
+To do that, you need to edit Kumiko's configuration file.

-### 5.1 Edit the configuration file

 You can personalize and change Kumiko's behavior by making changes to the `config.json` file.

 1. Close Kumiko to ensure that any modifications can take effect.